moves-rwth/prophesy/README.md

 Installation
 ------------

+We advise users to follow [this guide](https://moves-rwth.github.io/prophesy/installation.html).
+The following outline is very brief.
-Make sure you have [pycarl](https://github.com/moves-rwth/pycarl) installed.
+Make sure you have [carl](http://smtrat.github.io/carl/) in the c++14 version installed.

  Then:

     python setup.py develop

-A detailed guide can be found in the docs.
+ installs the required dependencies and prophesy.

+ It will create `prophesy/prophesy.cfg` and `prophesy/dependencies.cfg` which you might want to extend.

+ Running:

+    python -m pytest tests
+    python -m pytest scripts/tests

+ executes varying tests.
+Any occurrences of `s` show that your support currently does not contain some optional dependencies.

 Getting Started
 ---------------